chaki8923/chobi/README.md

-# hoge README
+# pret README

-This is the README for your extension "hoge".
+This is the README for your extension "pret".
 After writing up a brief description, we recommend including the following sections.

 ## Features